katalyst/tables/README.md

 The following extensions are available:

 * [Orderable](docs/orderable.md) - adds bulk-update for 'ordinal' columns via dragging rows in the table.
+* [Selectable](docs/selectable.md) - adds bulk-action support for rows in the table.

 ## Customization